mdom/podite/README.md

 # DESCRIPTION

 podite downloads podcasts from a set of subscribed rss and atom feeds.
-It is optimized for users that don't want to download every podcast from the feed.
-Instead, it queries the users which podcasts to download.
+You can add feeds by url or search for them on gpodder.net.
+Feeds can be deactivated if you are currently not interested in them without loosing the information which episode you already downloaded.
+Episodes can be hidden, so they will not clutter your screen (unless you want to!).

 # INSTALLATION